Running one of the largest campuses with more than 3500 students, is a huge responsibility which comes with its own set of challenges.

 The security cameras are a higher level of safety for students and their belongings, monitoring the movement of visitors in the campus as well as of the students.
 Cameras are also present inside the classrooms.

-Such level of vigilance ensures that the students feel a sense of security once they enter the campus at Global Indian International School in Singapore, and the parents can be rest assured that all activity in the campus will be monitored.
+Such level of vigilance ensures that the students feel a sense of security once they enter the Global Indian International School campus in Singapore, and the parents can be rest assured that all activity in the campus will be monitored.